ultraflame4/PythonQtBrowser/README.md

 #### Notes:
 - As of 21/11/2020, you cannot login into google
-- It is kind of buggy, so please report them the bugs
+- It is kind of buggy, so please report the bugs

 - It is slow